Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Numerics and Examples

 where $W_t,B_t,\tilde{B}_t$ are all Brownian motions independent of each other.

+The system \eqref{slowDecDer}-\eqref{fastDecDer} is fairly simple.
+Indeed, one can solve the coupled system since it is a multivariate Ornstein-Uhlenbeck process (see for e.g. \cite[Section 4.4.6]{gardiner1985handbook}): the law of $X_{t}^{\epsilon,0,0}$ where the system is initialised at $\left( X_{0}^{\epsilon,x,y}, Y_{0}^{\epsilon,x,y}\right) = (0,0)$ is that of a Gaussian random variable with the following mean and variance:

+Of course, we can also exactly solve the averaged equation \eqref{avgDecDer}, which, when initialised at $\bar{X}_{0}^{x} =0$, has mean $0$ and variance $t$.
+We can see that, for every $\epsilon >0$, the variance of \eqref{avgDecDer} diverges from the variance of \eqref{slowDecDer}.
+We plot these functions for a couple of different values of $\epsilon$ in Figure \ref{fig:decderplotvars}.
+Hence, one cannot expect uniform in time convergence to hold.

-It is easy to see that Assumptions \ref{ass:polGrowth}-\ref{ass:SGcond} hold.
-However, Assumption \ref{ass:avgSGcond} does not hold, and moreover the averaged semigroup is not SES in the sense of Assumption \ref{ass:averagederivativeestimate4}.
+Indeed, though simple, the system does not satisfy several of our conditions.
+Assumption \ref{ass:polGrowth} is not satisfied because the drift in \eqref{fastDecDer} is not bounded in the slow variable $x$.
+Where this becomes a problem in the proof is that the constants $C_k$ in Assumption \ref{DriftAssump} are no longer independent of $x$.
+Hence, the constants in the exponential ergodicity bound obtained in Lemma \ref{prop:momentBounds} are not independent of $x$.
+This causes difficulties throughout the proofs of the results for the Poisson equation.
+In addition, Assumption \ref{ass:avgSGcond} does not hold, and moreover the averaged semigroup is not SES in the sense of Assumption \ref{ass:averagederivativeestimate4}.
 In fact our method of proof would still work if the bound of the averaged semigroup derivatives was merely integrable in time over the positive real line, but again this would not hold, since the averaged equation \eqref{avgDecDer} is a brownian motion.
 Hence, this is an example in which both the `fast' and `slow' equation are well-behaved but the corresponding averaged equation is not so, and this rules out the possibility of a UiT bound under our mechanism of proof.
 Indeed, the authors of this paper believe that conditions on the averaged semigroup derivatives (or conditions that imply conditions on the averaged semigroup derivatives) are necessary to obtain UiT convergence since they appear in $f_t^1$, see \eqref{eqn:f_t^1}.
-This example would satisfy the conditions of prior, non uniform-in-time results (see e.g \cite[Theorem 3.1.1]{LiuRockner}).
-That is, Assumption \ref{ass:avgSGcond} (or Assumption \ref{ass:averagederivativeestimate4}) is the `further' condition that we need in order to obtain a UiT bound. \end{example}
+This example would satisfy the conditions of prior, non uniform in time results (see e.g \cite[Theorem 2.3]{rockner2020diffusion}), and therefore is a case of a relatively simple system for which one can obtain convergence over finite time horizons, but where uniform in time convergence does not hold.